ShivamNimbalkar/ShivamNimbalkar/README.md

   - Full Stack Web Development using ReactJS, Augmented & Virtual Reality.

 ## Training Experience
+- Conducted a 6-day STTP on AR/VR/IOT at Dr. Daulatrao Aher College of Engineering Karad (07th Aug 2023 - 12th Aug 2023).
+  - Explored core concepts of AR/VR/IOT, with a focus on Meta Quest Development.
+  - Led projects based on Oculus, resulting in an appreciation letter from HOD CSE Prof. Shital Kakde.
+  - Total 28 students and all faculty Members from CSE Dept. attended the training.

 - Conducted a 21-day training program on AR/VR and React JS at Thakur Polytechnique, Kandivali (12th June 2023 - 1st July 2023).
   - Provided in-depth training on Augmented & Virtual Reality concepts, technologies, and practical applications.
   - Conducted hands-on workshops on React JS, covering web development with a focus on front-end frameworks.